wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 php bin/console make:controller
 ```

-When asked for the name of your controller input `WebhookController`.
+When asked for the name of your controller, input `WebhookController`.

 Open the newly created file: `API/src/Controller/WebhookController.php`.